TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Experiments

+\textbf{Parameter Settings}.
 The Cost-Aware setting generalizes the Unweighted setting by adding a cost to each node on the network.
-In a social network setting, the costs can be understood as the relative amount of payment each user requires to become a part of an advertising campaign (i.e. a seed node).
+In a social network setting, the costs can be understood as the relative price each user sets for their participation in the marketing campaign.
 Note that neither IMM nor SSA support costs natively.
 We extend both to this problem by scaling their objective functions by cost and limiting the number of selected nodes by the sum of costs instead of the number of nodes, which gives each an approximation guarantee of $1 - 1/\sqrt{e} - \epsilon$ \cite{Khuller1999}.
-We consider three ways users may decide on their relative value.
-First, users may define the value of their influence independently from network topology.
-We model this scenario by assigning costs according to a uniform random distribution on $[0, 1)$.
-Alternately, users may use the most readily-available metric to determine their influence: follower count.
-We consider both linear- and log-scaled functions of this metric as rough upper and lower bounds.
-In the linear case ($\text{cost}(u) = n / |E| d_\text{out}(u)$; $d_\text{out}(u)$ is the out-degree of $u$, and the $n / |E|$ term normalizes the cost), if a user with 2K followers requires \$800 to be influenced, then a user with 2M followers would require \$800K.
-However, due to cascades increasing the effective influence of users with follower counts between the two, the high-follower users may opt to reduce their prices.
-The log-scaled function models an extreme case, with the two-million-follower user requiring a mere \$1,527.
-We show that the performance of all methods remains similar when scaling is changed, though the performance of IMM and SSA drops significantly when costs are randomized.
+We consider three ways users may determine their costs.

+\textit{Random Costs.} First, users may determine the value of their influence independently from the network.
+We model this with Random Costs: each node selects a cost at random on $[0,1)$.

+\textit{Degree-Normalized Costs.} Users may instead use the most readily-available metric of their relative importance to determine prices: follower count.
+We examine two different functions of this, \textbf{Normalized Linear Costs} and \textbf{Normalized Logarithmic Costs}, to develop an understanding of how this impacts algorithm performance.
+In the linear case, each user sets its cost as $\text{cost}(u) = \frac{n}{|E|} d_\text{out}(u)$ ($d_\text{out}(u)$ is the out-degree of $u$).
+The logarithmic case wraps the degree component: $\text{cost}(u) = \frac{n}{|E|} \log(d_\text{out}(u))$.
+The $n / |E|$ term normalizes costs across networks to allow using the same budget on each.
+These two cases function as rough upper and lower bounds on reasonable behavior, as shown by the following example.

+Suppose two users are setting prices, one with two thousand followers and one with two million.
+In the linear case if the former user demands \$800 to become an influencer, then the latter user will demand \$800,000.
+On the other hand, in the log case the latter will demand only \$1,527 -- slightly less than double that demanded by the two-thousand-follower user.
+We find that the performance remains similar to the unweighted case under degree scaling (see Fig. \ref{fig:approx-perf-prior}).